 - Energy efficiency was measured primarily using the data traffic per unit of energy consumption ratio across the RAN.
-In the markets covered, this averaged 6.86 GB/kWh during 2021.
-According to our dataset, this also indicates that operators used on average 0.13 kWh of energy to transfer 1 GB of data in their RAN network.
-GSMA Intelligence also used three secondary efficiency ratios, which aimed to measure energy efficiency from different angles: - Connections (0.06 connections/kWh): For the 56 markets covered, one mobile connection required an average of 17 kWh of energy in the RAN during the 12month period.
+In the markets covered, this averaged 6.83 GB/ kWh during 2022.
+According to our data set, this also indicates that operators used on average 0.15 kWh of energy to transfer 1 GB of data in their RAN network.
+GSMA Intelligence also used three secondary efficiency ratios, which aimed to measure energy efficiency from different angles: - For the 65 operators covered, one mobile connection required an average of 14 kWh of energy in the RAN during the 12-month period. - On average, one network site used around 22 MWh for the same one-year period.

-- Sites (0.136 cell site/kWh): On average, one network site used 26,420 kWh for the same one-year period. - Revenue in Euros (2.73 EUR/kWh): From a financial point of view, one network operator used on average 366 MWh of energy to generate €1 million in revenue. - It is worth noting that the above values are averages and the standard deviation is high, sometimes as much as 20×.
+- From a energy intensity point of view, one network operator used on average 227 MWh of energy to generate €1 million in revenue. - It is worth noting that the above values are averages for the participating operators, and the range of values is wide, with some metrics differing by a factor of 20.
 Furthermore, as the list of the participating operators changed significantly, we could not present any scientifically evaluable result in terms of year-on-year change.
-The number of networks that participated in both years was too low for the results to be representative. - Of the participating operators, 66% performed in the 0.1-0.6 kWh/GB range (see Figure 4), meaning that most of the included networks used 0.1-0.6 kWh to transfer 1 GB of data.
+The number of networks that participated in the first three years of this project was too low for the results to be representative. - Of the participating operators, 74% performed in the 0.1-0.5 kWh/GB range (see Figure 5), meaning that most of the included networks used 0.1-0.5 kWh to transfer 1 GB of data.
 Values outside of this range can be explained by inefficient networks, consumer habits or low data traffic per connection.

-Figure 4: Overall energy efficiency of participating operators kWh/GB
+Overall energy efficiency of participating operators (kWh/GB)

-Participating network operators (anonymized, arranged in order)
+Participating network operators (anonymised, arranged in order)